Respectful Communication for Post-Divorce Parenting – Is that Possible?

 If you are separated/divorced, and you have young children; be prepared that the journey ahead will involve ongoing communication and parenting with your former spouse.
 And if you are like many couples, then chances are this might not seem very enticing at this point.

 To compound things, you may also be finding your life becoming busier with navigating children’s schedules and activities.
-Children are often involved in sports, music, school activities; making the weekly calendar look more like a maze of who goes where with whom instead of parenting.
+Children are often involved in sports, music and school activities; making the weekly calendar look more like a maze of who goes where with whom instead of parenting.

 I often ask parents, “if you could describe the ideal relationship with your former spouse, what would that look like?”
 Getting people to articulate what’s most important to them keeps the conversation grounded and focused on goals, rather than emotion.
 The two most common answers to that question are: “I hope we can be flexible with each other so that when things come up we can make changes to the schedule” and “I hope we can have a respectful relationship with one another.”